Shumen: Republic of Bulgaria

 After 1989 a mall was built in Shumen (GUM).
 The town's iconic restaurants with a hotel part, the "Kyoshkovete" and the "Stekloto" were rebuilt and restored.
 A number of new restaurants and hotels have been built in a contemporary style.
 Following Bulgaria's accession to the European Union, the main boulevards, streets and roads were asphalted.
 The pedestrian zone from the centre through the town garden to the railway station has been renovated and modernised.

 Geography

 The city lies 80 km west of Varna and is built within a cluster of hills, northern outliers of the eastern Balkans, which curve around it on the west and south in the shape of a horseshoe.
 A rugged ravine intersects the ground longitudinally in the horseshoe ridge.

 From Shumen roads radiate northwards to the Danubian cities of Rousse and Silistra and to Dobruja, southwards to the passes of the Balkans, and eastwards to Varna and Balchik.

 Climate

 Population

 In January 2012, Shumen was inhabited by 80 511 people in the city limits, while the Shumen Municipality with the legally affiliated adjacent villages had 93 160 inhabitants.
-The following table presents the change of the population after 1887.
 The number of the residents of the city (not the municipality) reached its peak in the period 1990-1991 when it exceeded 110,000.